Canarina eminii

 Canarina eminii is a species of flowering plant in the family Campanulaceae.
 It is an epiphytic or terrestrial, usually glaucous, herb.
 Its root is thick, often with a corky surface layer.
 Its stems are erect and scandent, pendent up to several meters in length, usually with a fine purplish mottling.
-Its leaves are triangular to ovate, up to 10 cm long, acute with cordate to cuneate base, dentate, double dentate or double serrate.
-Its corollas are funnel-shaped to 7.5 cm long, orange to orange-red with darker venation.
+Its leaves are triangular to ovate, up to long, acute with cordate to cuneate base, dentate, double dentate or double serrate.
+Its corollas are funnel-shaped to long, orange to orange-red with darker venation.